-tax is imposed on taxable income in the province determined on the same basis as for federal income tax.
+income tax.
 In Ontario and Quebec the determination of taxable profits for purposes of provincial tax follows closely the federal rules.
 The rate of tax in Newfoundland, Prince Edward Island, Nova Scotia, New Brunswick, Alberta and British Columbia is 9 p.c. of corporate taxable income.
 The rate that applies in Manitoba and Saskatchewan is 10 p.c., in Ontario 11 p.c. and in Quebec 12 p.c.

 Four of the ten provinces levy corporate income taxes at rates in excess of the abatement allowed by the Federal Government.
 This abatement is equal to 9 p.c. of corporate profits except in Quebec where it is 10 p.c. (see p.
-965).
+961).
 All provinces except Ontario and Quebec have signed agreements for the collection of their income taxes by the Federal Government.

-Alcoholic Beverages and Tobacco
+Taxes on Alcoholic Beverages and Tobacco

 Generally speaking, the sale of spirits in all provinces is made through provincial agencies operating as boards or commissions which exercise monopolistic control over alcoholic beverages.
 The provincial mark-up over the manufacturer's price is the effective means of revenue.
-Beer and wine may be sold by retailers or government stores depending on the province but in all cases they contribute to provincial revenues.\ The Province of Prince Edward Island imposes a tax of 10 p.c. on all beer, wine and spirits sold at retail collected under authority of the Health Tax Act.
+Beer and wine may be sold by retailers or government stores depending on the province but in all cases they contribute to provincial revenues.
+The Province of Prince Edward Island imposes a tax of 10 p.c. on all beer, wine and spirits sold at retail. collected under authority of the Health Tax Act.

+Newfoundland imposes a tax on tobacco sold at retail: one quarter of one cent per cigarette purchased; from one to five cents per cigar, depending on price; and one cent per half ounce or less of other tobacco.
 Prince Edward Island also imposes a tax on tobacco sold at retail: one fifth of one cent per cigarette purchased; from one to three cents per cigar, depending on price; and 10 p.c. of the retail price of all other tobacco purchased.
 Specific sales taxes on tobacco products are also levied in New Brunswick, Quebec and Manitoba.